rasteiner/plugins/community-tips.md

 The repository you distribute on packagist.org must contain the compiled frontend files (index.js and index.css).
 If you prefer to not include dist files in your repository, you should consider using a CI service to automatically build and release your plugin.
 You can read more about this [here](release-zips-with-circleci.md).

-If your plugin is simple, doesn't rely on other composer packages or other php files this is all you need.
+If your plugin is simple, doesn't rely on other composer packages, this is all you need.
 Otherwise you should consider a [more advanced setup](composer-advanced.md).

 ## Fields